 Penalty: $5 000.

-[Section 109H inserted by No. 35 of 2003 s.
+[Section 109H inserted: No. 35 of 2003 s.
 161.]

 109I.
 Complaints about RWWA, Commission’s functions as to

 Without limiting section 109F, the Commission or an authorised officer may receive, investigate and deal with complaints from members of the public with respect to any aspect of the gambling operations of RWWA, and advise the complainant of the result of the complaint.